afs/rdf-delta/docs/delta-patch-server.md

 ```
 {
    "op" : "..."
-   "token" : "..."
    "arg" : { ... }
 }
 ```

-`"op"` gives the operation name, `"arg"` is the operation specific arguments, and `"token"` the connection registration.
+`"op"` gives the operation name, `"arg"` is the operation specific arguments.
 The result is a JSON value that depends entirely on the operation called.

 | Operation                |      |
 | ------------------------ | -------------------------- |